DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 At present assistance is particularly required from Graphic Designers / Illustrations to help create the aesthetics for the playground.

+In addition we are creating a created list of teaching and learning resources for each area of the playground.

 If you have questions or issues pushing to GitHub, please email: datalitplayground@gmail.com

 This project will require assistance from: